HetTransformer/HetTransformer-model/README.md

 You can also load the pre-trained models in `models/pre-trained/` following the evaluation scripts decribed under `models/train_and_evaluation/`.

+The data splits we used is presented in ` models/data_splits/`.
+The best models generated will be saved under `models/best_models/`

 ## 4. Results
 ![avatar](/figures_and_tables/table.png)